Police Cadet (Part-Time) $13.20 Hourly

 (d) Be currently enrolled in college

-Once in college, the police cadet must be enrolled in a minimum of 12 units, in an acceptable major, and maintain a grade point average (GPA) of 2.0 or higher to remain eligible for the program.
+Once in college, the police cadet must be enrolled in a minimum of 12 units and maintain a grade point average (GPA) of 2.0 or higher to remain eligible for the program.
 Police cadets may remain active in the program until their 25th birthday, at which time, they are encouraged to apply for positions in the police department.

 Police cadets work no more than 1,000 hours per fiscal year and may be required to work different shifts in the police department, including holidays and weekends.
 To the furthest extent possible, work schedules may be arranged to avoid conflicts with school, classes, or other related activities.